gregtour/blog-posts/article1.md

 This is where things leave the frontend.
 Surprisingly, from my experience, designing and implementing the frontend takes the bulk of the effort, and the backend work can be streamlined fairly easily.
 That may be because of the choices we made.
-In taking complete control of the solution, and offering maximum flexibility, we made so many choices up-front that led to listing all of the options.
+In taking complete control of the solution, and offering maximum flexibility, up-front we made so many choices that led to handling all possibilities.
 Now we are left with something simple: the specific grammar rules we constructed, and a parsed and processed source that fits this structure.
 Although this structure is largely built up of generic data-types, we can be sure that this abstract syntax tree meets many rigid runtime constraints.
 So, one question becomes, what is the most effective way to operate on this data?
 Although this might not be the best solution, my straightforward answer was to use code generation from the programming language's grammar itself.

 Each production is converted into a C function that is called with the production's leaf node from the abstract syntax tree.
-Each of these production calls is dispatched from a table that associates production numbers with the correct C function.
+Basically, our parser has an extra step where it generates a C file with boilerplate code for each of our rules.
+We can call these stubs.
+Each of these production calls is dispatched from a table that associates production numbers (rule numbers) with the correct C function.
 These are called when a function decides to call InterpretNode on a child production.

 Example:

 ```C
 /* 1. <program> -> <stmt list> */